 Welcome to Infection Preventionist’s Role in Training and Education.

 Completing federally mandated training and education is critical to an Infection Preventionist being prepared to lead efforts in a nursing home's Infection Prevention and Control program.
-Further, one of the main roles of the Infection Preventionist is education of staff and residents and their families related to Infection Prevention and Control.
+Further, an important responsibility of the Infection Preventionist is education of staff and residents and their families related to Infection Prevention and Control.
 In this course, we will discuss training and education opportunities for an Infection Preventionist as a learner as well as the areas of education that must be covered for staff, residents, and families.
 For staff, this education starts at the time of hire; for residents and families, it starts at the time of admission.
 It must occur at least annually thereafter, and more frequently if there are any changes in regulations or updates in practices.
-All training and educational materials should reflect a variety of learning styles and geared towards the specific audience.
+All training and educational materials should reflect a variety of learning styles and be geared towards the specific audience.

 Training the Next Generation of Wisconsin Nursing Home Infection Preventionists complements the Centers for Disease Control and Prevention's (CDC) foundational training to enhance the Infection Preventionist's (IP) knowledge, competence, and confidence.
-This course builds on the CDC's Module 2 - The Infection Preventionist.
+This course builds on content introduced in several of the CDC’s modules.

 Infection has been a long-standing problem in Wisconsin nursing homes and nationally.
 The U.S. Department of Health and Human Services requires each nursing home to have one or more IP with specialized training in infection prevention and control (IPC).